Hemel Hempstead: Developments since the new town

-Jarman Park, the central location for leisure in the town, was previously agricultural land, which later becomes fields named after former town councilor and mayor, Henry Jarman, who oversaw the development of the New Town.
+Jarman Park, the central location for leisure in the town, was previously agricultural land; it later became fields, named after former town councilor and mayor, Henry Jarman, who oversaw the development of the New Town.
 The developments were built on land originally donated to the town for recreational purposes.
 Replacement open space was created to the east of the town, near Leverstock Green, Longdean Park and Nash Mills.

 The first phase of recreational facilities, which opened in 1978, was the Loco Motion Skate Park.
-Subsequently, it became a dry ski slope with a small nursery slope next to it.
+Subsequently, it became a dry ski slope, with a small nursery slope next to it.
 Both areas were removed to make way for the Snow Centre which opened in 2009.
-A Tesco superstore was built in 1994 along with a petrol station, which was later expanded into a Tesco Extra.
-It was the first to be built with natural light let in.
+A Tesco superstore was built in 1994 along with a petrol station, which was later expanded into a Tesco Extra; it was the first to be built with natural light let in.
 The Jarman Leisure Centre complex opened on 25 August 1995, originally managed by The Rank Organisation until 2007 and currently managed by the Tesco Pension Fund.
 The current 17-screen Cineworld is its flagship attraction.
 In addition to the cinema, there is an ice rink, several restaurants and a gym.

 When it was opened as Leisure World at a cost of £22 million, the cinema originally featured eight screens and was operated by Odeon Cinemas, and later by Empire Cinemas until 2016.
 The complex also included the upstairs Toddlerworld play area, the Aquasplash water park, Hotshots, which was a 30-lane ten pin bowling facility with a bar, Jarman Park Bowls Club, which was an upstairs bowls facility with seven rinks, restaurants, a large arcade in the middle of the building, snooker and pool tables, a discothèque called Visage (subsequently Lava), a nightclub and a themed bar.

 In December 2011, plans were submitted by the then landlords Capital & Regional to redevelop the site.
 It proposed a collection of family-friendly cafes and restaurants, with Aquasplash closing down.

-The cinema continued to operate while the ice rink went under refurbishment.
-The cinema was expanded from eight screens to 17 with one large 281 IMAX auditorium.
+The cinema continued to operate while the ice rink went under refurbishment; it was expanded from eight screens to 17, with one large 281 IMAX auditorium.

 A nearby athletics track, opened in 1996, is managed by the sports group Sportspace, with a small adjacent children's play park.
 The track is used by local schools for sports days.

 The most recent facility, which opened in July 2011, is an extreme sports centre called the XC, which contains a skate park, caving, climbing walls, high ropes, a café and counselling rooms for young people.
 It is co-run by Youth Connexions and Sportspace.